Completed research

 Contact person: Dr Andreas Exner

-Funding: StartClim, University of Natural Resources and Life Sciences
+Funding: StartClim, University of Natural

-Cooperation partner: Medical University of Vienna
+Collaboration partner: Medical University of Vienna

 Contact person: Dr Andreas Exner

-Contact person: Univ.Prof.
-Dr Anke Strüver
+Contact person: Univ.-Prof. Dr Anke Strüver

-Description: The term "smart city" describes less the status of a city than the promise of increasing the quality of life in cities by means of digital technologies.
+Description: The term ‘Smart City’ describes not so much the status of a city as the promise to improve the quality of life in cities through digital technologies.
 Digital communication, digital infrastructures and digital connectivity are increasingly permeating the public and private spaces of working and everyday life.
-On the one hand, increasing digitalisation offers potential for new forms of urban coexistence and, at the same time, shows a tendency towards universalisation and standardisation by dominant digital companies (see Bauriedl/Strüver 2018: Smart Cities.
-Critical perspectives on digitalisation in cities.
+On the one hand, increasing digitalisation thus offers potential for new forms of urban coexistence, whilst at the same time revealing a tendency towards universalisation and standardisation driven by dominant digital corporations (cf. Bauriedl/Strüver 2018: Smart Cities.
+Critical Perspectives on Digitalisation in Cities.
 Transcript).

 Funding: Fritz Thyssen Foundation

-Funding amount: € 111,100.00
+Funding amount: €111,100.00

 Duration: 01/2016 – 09/2020